Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Talents
 Rework some talents that aren't very interresting or usefull.

+##Wands
+Wand of light more consistent blinds (at the cost of an extra charge?)
+Wands that doen't feel strong to use to me:
+	Wand of lightning
+	Wand of Disintegration

 ##Enemies
 Make enemies more different:
 	like having more variety in movement speed(never being excactly the same speed as the player) Having dodgeble charge up attacks
-	Enemies have more weaknesses, like extra damage from: Fire, Fros, etc
+	Enemies have more weaknesses, like extra damage from: Fire, Fros, etc Elementals can drop Embers as a rare drop

 ##Other
 Stewed Meat needs a reason to exist.